Find answers

 Asbestos must not be put in any skip rented from Rentaskip Australia.

 Asbestos can be found in many materials in houses built up until the late 1980s.
 If in doubt as to whether or not a material might contain asbestos, please consult an expert before placing it in a skip.
-Please refer to state government information http://www.nsw.gov.au/fibro-and-asbestos-frequently-asked-questions.
+Please refer to state government information https://www.asbestossafety.gov.au/asbestos-information.

 If asbestos is found in a skip prior to removal from a customerÕs property, the skip will not be removed until properly dealt with.